The Cost of Living in California vs Texas (updated)

 - Category: City Living Guide

-Texas and California are two of the best-weather states in the U.S., no wonder many people want to know the cost of living in Texas verse that of California.
+Texas and California are two of the best-weather states in the U.S., no wonder many people want to know the cost of living in California vs Texas.
 Here we compiled the list of seven most important things people often compare between these two states.

 Moving to a new state is a big decision.
 California has the largest population in the United States closely followed by Texas.
 The chances are if you are looking to move out of state, you have looked to either California or to Texas.